-UMWA Career Centers
+UMWA Career Centers, Inc.

 The UMWA Career Centers receive state and federal grants to provide services to dislocated miners from the communities of Appalachia.